thisdot/tech-conferences/README.md

 [Codemotion Conference](https://events.hubilo.com/codemotion-conference-milan-2022/register)

 The Codemotion Conference is the official Codemotion annual event.
 By attending the event you will have the opportunity to meet a lot of developers and companies.
-There are also many technical talks on topics such as: Back-end, Front-end, Devops and much more.<br>
+There are also many technical talks on topics including Back-end development, Front-end development, DevOps and much more.<br>
 **City and State**: Milano<br>
 **Country**: Italy